 As mentioned earlier in this iPad Manual, some actions are better explained via video rather than long-winded text and pictures.

 Jonathan Wylie, a technology consultant, demonstrates the following actions:

-Although the video refers to iOS 7, each piece of advice is applicable to iOS8+
+Although the video refers to iOS 7, each piece of advice is applicable to the latest iOS versions.

 The final thing to mention in this section of the iPad Manual is most apps have settings you can (and should) change.